Chemical Management Regulation for Healthy Schools

 EPA and Federal Partners

-- EPA's Hazardous Waste Generators and Hazardous Waste Generated at Laboratories outline federal hazardous waste storage requirements.
+- Hazardous Waste Generators and Hazardous Waste Generated at Laboratories by EPA outlines federal hazardous waste storage requirements.

-- EPA's Pesticides website provides federal guidance and links to tools to support proper pesticide registration and management.
+- Pesticides - EPA website provides federal guidance and links to tools to support proper pesticide registration and management.

 - Occupational Exposure to Hazardous Chemicals in Laboratories provides information on Occupational Safety and Health Administration (OSHA) regulation 29CFR1910.1450.
 Find more at: OSHA Law and Regulations.